Code-Institute-Submissions/Ianokane1-Hangman_/README.md

 - Originally, I planned to have difficulty settings where the user could select easy, medium, or hard.
 I opted to keep it simple and instead use three category options.

 I decided that this idea was not as important as all the other functions so I would like to either implement them if I have time to at the end of the process or if not, I would like to implement them in the future so I can continue to use this game with family and friends.

+### Libraries used

+1. ## Random
+- The above was used to generate a random word from dataset of the chosen topic.

+2. ## OS
+- The OS module provided functions for interacting with the operating system.

 Go back to [Table of contents](#table-of-contents)